-Our beloved home county Pöytyä is one of the oldest counties in Finland celebrating it 700th anniversary next year - being mention in the books for first time in 1319.
+Our beloved home county Pöytyä is celebrating its 700th anniversary this year - being mention in the books for the first time in 1319.
 And just for the record, that is some 200 years before Helsinki was established by a Swedish king.

 Smart casual is always a good choice, but how about Country Casual?

 It fits into any dress code you may think of and it has nothing to do with business.
 This minimalistic Myssy is surprisingly warm and wind-proof and it brings a rural twist in your urban look.
 Isn't is so uncool to keep yourself warm...

 Muffi is our fluffy and funky wool hat that celebrates the power of being an outsider - standing out of the crowd.
 The ones, who walk their own paths.
 The ones that are not afraid to break the patterns.
 The ones that need no institutions to back them up.
 Anyway, who the heck would want to be average?

 This collection was inspired by outsider art.
 It is no secret that here at the farm we got no degree in arts.
 Here in the woods of Pöytyä is a place called the Angel park “Enkelipuisto” - a creation of an outsider artist Kyösti Iitti.
 It is the most popular sight in the area.
 The crazy made-of-recycled-metal art of Iitti showcases the creativity rising from the woods and swamps.
 “Typically, those labeled as outsider artists have little or no contact with the mainstream.”
 Be inspired!